syncfusion-content/windowsforms-docs/WindowsForms/sfcalendar/Overview.md

 ### MonthCalendarAdv

 [MonthCalendarAdv](https://help.syncfusion.com/windowsforms/monthcalendaradv/overview) is a control that allows selecting the date at runtime and various customization option for the calendar.
-It also supports the user interface options such as multiple selection, contextmenu, globalization and more.
+It also supports the user interface options such as multiple selection, context menu, globalization and more.

 ### SfCalendar vs MonthCalendarAdv